• <p>Slow Trail Römerschlucht am Wörthersee</p>

 safety_instructions

-As a nature sport, mountain hiking offers great opportunities for health, community and experience.
-The following recommendations of the alpine associations serve to make mountain hikes as safe and enjoyable as possible.
+As an outdoor sport, mountain hiking offers great opportunities for health, community and experience.
+The following recommendations from the Alpine associations are designed to make mountain hikes as safe and enjoyable as possible.

 1. healthy in the mountains

-Hiking maps, guide literature, the Internet and experts provide information about length, altitude difference, difficulty and current conditions.
+Hiking maps, guide books, the internet and experts provide information on length, altitude difference, difficulty and current conditions.
 Always adapt tours to the group!
 Pay particular attention to the weather forecast, as rain, wind and cold increase the risk of accidents.

 3. complete equipment

-Adapt your equipment to your undertaking and pay attention to a low backpack weight.
-Rain, cold and sun protection always belong in your backpack, as well as a first aid kit and cell phone (Euro emergency 112).
-A map or GPS can help you find your way.
+Adapt your equipment to your tour and make sure your rucksack is light.
+Rain, cold and sun protection should always be in your backpack, as well as a first aid kit and cell phone (Euro emergency number 112).
+A map or GPS will help you find your way.

 4. suitable footwear

-Falls, as a result of slipping or tripping, are the most common cause of accidents!
-Note that too much speed or fatigue will greatly affect your surefootedness and concentration.
-Beware of falling rocks: by walking carefully, you can avoid hitting rocks.
+Falls as a result of slipping or tripping are the most common cause of accidents!
+Be aware that excessive speed or tiredness can severely impair your surefootedness and concentration.
+Watch out for falling rocks: by walking carefully, you can avoid falling rocks.

-In pathless terrain, the risk of disorientation, falling and falling rocks increases.
-Avoid shortcuts and return to the last known point once off the trail.
-Often underestimated and very dangerous: steep old snow fields!
+In pathless terrain, the risk of losing your bearings, falling and falling rocks increases.
+Avoid shortcuts and return to the last known point if you lose your way.
+Often underestimated and very dangerous: steep old snowfields!

-Timely rests are for recreation, enjoying the scenery and socializing.
-Food and drink are necessary to maintain performance and concentration.
+Timely breaks help you to relax, enjoy the scenery and socialize.
+Eating and drinking are necessary to maintain performance and concentration.
 Isotonic drinks are ideal thirst quenchers.
-Granola bars, dried fruit, and cookies satisfy hunger along the way.
+Muesli bars, dried fruit and cookies satisfy hunger along the way.

 8. responsibility for children

-Note that variety and playful discovery are paramount for children!
-In passages with a risk of falling, an adult can only supervise one child.
+Make sure that the focus is on variety and playful discovery for children!
+In passages where there is a risk of falling, one adult can only supervise one child.
 Very exposed tours that require prolonged concentration are not suitable for children.

 9. small groups

-Small groups ensure flexibility and allow mutual help.
-Inform familiar people of destination, route, and return.
+Small groups ensure flexibility and enable mutual help.
+Inform people you know about the destination, route and return.
 Stay together in the group.
 Beware of lone hikers: even minor incidents can lead to serious emergencies.

-To protect mountain nature: do not leave litter behind, avoid noise, stay on trails, do not disturb wild and grazing animals, leave plants untouched and respect protected areas.
-To get there, use public transportation or carpool.
+To protect the mountain environment: do not leave any waste behind, avoid noise, stay on the paths, do not disturb wild animals and grazing animals, leave plants untouched and respect protected areas.
+Use public transport or form car pools to get there.

 equipment